Skip to content

 Despite being one of the newer parks in Milton Keynes, Stanton Low is rich in heritage.
 The park is situated in North East Milton Keynes and is just a short walk away from Great Linford Manor Park.
 The area offers incredible views across the valley of the River Great Ouse.

 The area of Stanton Low is fantastic for discovering local history.
 Towards the north-west corner of the park lies the below-ground remains of the former Stantonbury Manor.
-The site of this 17th Century manor house can be seen in a number of substantial earthworks that provided features of interest in the garden of what would have been a very impressive property before the house it was damaged by fire in 1743 and eventually demolished in 1791.
+The site of this 17th Century manor house can be seen in a number of substantial earthworks that provided features of interest in the garden of what would have been a very impressive property, before the house it was damaged by fire in 1743 and eventually demolished in 1791.

 Next to the site of the Manor lie the above-ground remains of St Peter’s Church.
 A church is believed to have stood on this site for more than 1,000 years and parts of old church walls that still stand today date at least as far back as the 12th Century.